Dissecting a MetaMask phishing email

 The attached HTML file RemovedDevice.html

-contained a barebones HTML structure with a bit of JS and a long Base64 encoded string which the attached script would decode and use jQuery to attach it back to the website body.
+contained a barebones HTML structure with a bit of JS and a long Base64 encoded string that’d get decoded and attached back to the HTML body using jQuery.

 $(document).ready(function () {